 Molly has hosted a series of panel discussions on ‘People and Power: Populism, Fascism and How to Defend Democracy’ across the South West.
-There have been events in Plymouth, Stroud, Gloucester, Swindon, Bornemouth and Keynsham, Somerset involving journalists, experts, and cross-party politicians exploring creeping fascism and the rollback of democracy in post-Brexit Britain.
+There have been events in Plymouth, Stroud, Gloucester, Swindon, Bornemouth and Keynsham involving journalists, experts, civil society members, and cross-party politicians exploring creeping fascism and the rollback of democracy in post-Brexit Britain.

 What is the difference between fascism and populism?
 Rooted in today’s world, internationally and in the South West of the UK, this tour will look at the current political landscape and investigate the rise of the far-right, increased polarisation, and the rise of post-truth.
 It will ask what are the warning signs of fascism and what can we do to defend democracy?